IsaakGenge/modeler-aihackathon/Readme.md

 2. Navigate to the project directory
 3. Ensure the Cosmos DB Emulator is running (check the notification icon in your system tray)
 4. Run the application using .NET Aspire:  dotnet run --project Backend/ModelerAPI.AppHost

+### Running the Unit Tests

+#### Frontend
+1. Navigate to the `Frontend` directory
+2. Install dependencies:  npm install
+3. Run the tests:  ng test

+### Backend
+1. Navigate to the `Backend/ModdlerAPI.Tests` directory
+2. Run the tests:  dotnet test

 ## API Reference